 EA rules for salmon angling must be observed at all times.

 Guest permits are available for members by prior arrangement with the Club Recorder at a cost to the member of £25.
 These can be obtained 3 times in any one season per member.

 Members must not build or modify croys’ or interfere with the River bank in any way without first gaining permission from the committee.

 The salmon season is from 3rd March until 17th October both days inclusive.
 Members can fly fish throughout the season but can only spin for salmon from 3rd March until 31st August.

-On occasions when there are waiting anglers members are expected to fish through the pool and return to wait behind any other anglers wishing to fish the pool.
+On occasions when there are waiting anglers, members are expected to fish through the pool then return to wait behind any other anglers wishing to fish the pool.

 On the Weirend beat Salmon anglers have priority on designated White Post catches during the salmon season.

 All coarse fish must be returned unharmed to the River.

 The Environment Agency and Natural Resources Wales require that all salmon shall be returned to the River and to facilitate this barbless hooks are recommended.

 All salmon caught must be recorded either in the Salmon Log at Weirend or with the Clubs Recorder by text or recorded message.
 Size of fish, method and location of capture must also be recorded.